 Selling insurance isn’t hard, but keeping up with your sales targets and meeting daily goals can be challenging.
 Always remember to keep a positive attitude and never stop adding to your skill set.
 Every day, new agents join the workforce—give your clients a solid reason to stay with you and not go to them.

 We’re looking for changemakers in the insurance agency.
 Do you have what it takes?
 Take a look at our membership plans.

 Is Selling Home Insurance from Home Possible?

 Of course!
 Selling insurance from home is never a bad idea.
-You get to multi-task, save time on the commute, work with a flexible schedule, and save up on retail requirements.
+You get to multitask, save time on commuting, work with a flexible schedule, and save money on retail requirements.
 If you’re looking for insurance jobs, work from home has quickly become the norm in recent years.

 Use insurance agency management systems and tools to work more efficiently.
 We recommend creating daily or weekly goals and adhering to a work schedule.

-However, buying home insurance leads could be an alternative if you’re in a pickle and looking to warm up cold leads.
-Just make sure to vet your options before any transactions.
+On the other hand, if you’re in a pickle and looking to warm up cold leads, buying home insurance leads could be a reasonable alternative.
+Just make sure to vet your options before making any transactions.

 Selling insurance as an independent home insurance broker is a great idea!
 You get to choose when you work, what products you sell, and which companies you represent.
 As an independent agent, you are your own boss.